EmilyyyWan/Flutter-Python-API/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Tips

+Install Flask and create a new virtual environment.

+Refer to https://phoenixnap.com/kb/install-flask for more information.

+Create a folder called "uploadedimages" in your flask project folder.

+Run flask application before running the app.